 Tickets are best booked in advance due to the security detail around the Conciergerie.
 Adult admission is €11.50 and the Paris Museum Pass is accepted.

 You’ll also find a curious pendulum in the centre of the Pantheon.
-This is a copy of an experiment by physicist, Léon Foucault that was originally installed in the Panthéon during the 19th-century.
-It demonstrates the rotation of the Earth.
+This is a copy of an experiment by physicist, Léon Foucault.
+It was originally installed in the Panthéon during the 19th-century to demonstrate the Earth’s rotation.

 Entry to the Pantheon is included in the Paris Museum Pass or pay the €11.50 admission.